This hearty and delicious tasting Spicy Southern 15 Bean Soup with Smoked Sausage is perfect for chasing away the

 Made with some of the South’s favorite ingredients such as; smoked sausage, 15 different beans, fresh collard greens, onions, celery, green bell peppers, carrots, garlic, diced tomatoes with chiles, Cajun seasoning, red pepper flakes, and Cayenne pepper served over white rice for the perfect balance of flavor.

 First off, I want to apologize and give you all a BIG.
 Thank you for being here.
-I know it seems as if I have been a bit lax on sharing recipes and stories with Y’all; for that I am sorry.
+I know it seems as if I have been a bit lax on sharing recipes and stories with Y’all; for that, I am sorry.
 We have had one crazy mess going on that started with a leaking pipe under the house foundation and ended with concrete floors being dug up, new tile laid in the kitchen, and all new carpet in the rest of the living area.
-Now hopefully, we can get back on track and have a little less dramatic household in the future.
+Hopefully, we can get back on track and have a little less dramatic household in the future.

-I used to be one of those diehard Southerners that absolutely couldn’t take a shortcut to save my soul, and those beans were going to soak overnight come hell or high water because that’s the way my mama and her mama did it.
-Until I found a quicker way in my 30’s when I was watching the Food Network and noticed you could use a fast soak method.
+I used to be one of those diehard Southerners that absolutely couldn’t take a shortcut to save my soul.
+Those beans were going to soak overnight come hell or high water because that’s the way my mama and her mama did it until I found a quicker way in my 30’s when I was watching the Food Network and noticed you could use a fast soak method.
 That fast soak method has been my friend ever since that day.

-That’s right for 12 years, I have been totally over letting my dried beans sit overnight in cold water; besides it does absolutely nothing to improve the flavor or their texture of the dried beans.
+That’s right for 12 years, I have been totally over letting my dried beans sit overnight in cold water; besides, it does absolutely nothing to improve the flavor or texture of the dried beans.
 Y’all, it does the very opposite.
 While soaking the beans shortens the cooking time of beans a bit, the time saved is only minimal, and there is no other time reducing or labor-saving benefits of soaking overnight.